enspirit/monolens/README.md

 ## Available lenses

 ```
-core.map          - Apply a lens to each member of an Array
 core.chain        - Applies a chain of lenses to an input value

 str.strip         - Remove leading and trailing spaces of an input string